Hi-PACE/hipace/docs/source/run/parameters.rst

     ``n_subcycles`` times with a time step of `dt/n_subcycles`.
 This can be used to improve accuracy in highly non-linear focusing fields.

-* ``<beam name>.do_salame`` (`bool`) optional (default `0`)
-    Whether to use the SALAME algorithm [S. Diederichs et al., Phys.
-Rev. Accel.
-Beams 23, 121301 (2020)] to automatically flatten the accelerating field in the first time step.
-If turned on, the per-slice beam weight in the first time-step is adjusted such that the Ez field will be uniform in the beam.
-    This will ignore the contributions to jx, jy and rho from the beam in the first time-step.
-    It is recommended to use this option with a fixed weight can beam.
-    If a gaussian beam profile is used, then the zmin and zmax parameters should be used.

 * ``hipace.external_E_uniform`` (3 `float`) optional (default `0.
 0. 0.`)
     Uniform external electric field applied to beam particles.
     The components represent Ex-c*By, Ey+c*Bx and Ez respectively.